SaenthanP/Pricey/README.md

 * Kafka streams for streaming links into scraper service for processing
 * GRPC to trigger jobs when needed
 ### Database
-* Postgres Database to keep track of users, links, jobs
+* Postgres Databases to keep track of users, links, jobs
 ### Microservices
 * Authentication Service
   * Handles logins, registration and authentication